 Stirling Ranges, Western Australia

-Western Australia is brimming with unique places to explore and Stirling Range National Park is one of the best, as submitted by Jessie Anna Newton.
+Australia’s west coast is brimming with things to see and do.
+While the many unique places to explore between Perth and Broome get all the attention, the Stirling Range National Park, four hours south-east of Perth, is one of the best.
 The park sits in WA’s southwestern corner, a quick drive from the coastal city of Albany.

 One of the Stirling Ranges’ claims to fame is Bluff Knoll.
 It’s more than 1,000 metres tall and one of the tallest peaks in WA.
 It’s also one of the only places in WA where you can see snow when the conditions are just right.
 Hike along a three-kilometre trail to summit Bluff Knoll and take in the view of the Stirling Ranges around you.

-As well as its physical landmarks, travellers love visiting the Stirling Ranges to see its wildflowers during the summer.
-More than 1,500 species of wildflowers grow in the Stirling Ranges, and many varieties are only found here – nowhere else in the world!
+As well as its physical landmarks, travellers love visiting the Stirling Ranges to see its wildflowers during the summer months.
+More than 1,500 species of wildflowers grow in the Stirling Ranges, and many varieties are only found here — nowhere else in the world!

 Once you’ve made the journey to the Stirling Ranges, set aside time to take in more of the hidden treasures around this corner of WA, such as Torndirrup National Park or Yarrabee Wesfarmers Reserve.